 “allow multiple users to directly or indirectly access any Microsoft Azure Service feature that is made available on a per user basis (e.g., Active Directory Premium).”

 [Ref: Online Service Terms, April 2019]

 For example, your organization would maintain a SPLA contract with Microsoft to report any ‘DCP eligible’ services via SPLA.
 Your organization would also have an Enterprise Agreement (EA) or Server Cloud Enrollment (SCE) for purchasing Azure services.
 Under this scenario, you as the service provider are not enabled to resell Azure, but are providing a “Customer Solution” that adds “primary and significant value” to Azure services.

-When licensing your “unified solution” through the self-hosted applications use right available under Volume Licensing, your preferred Outsourcer or Data Center Provider:
+As a Service Provider, there is an option to license your “unified solution” through the self-hosted applications use right available under Volume Licensing, with your preferred Data Center Provider:

 “can deliver your solution from fully dedicated hardware.
 If shared hardware is used, Windows Server must be licensed through [the Data Center Provider’s] own SPLA“.

 [Ref: Self Hosted Applications Licensing Brief, October 2017, Page 4 of 7]

 If your service is delivered from a dedicated host, provided by a third-party data center provider, there is an exception available to use Volume Licensing in conjunction with the ‘self-hosted’ ISV exception.
 Accordingly, if your preferred third-party data center provider can alternatively provide dedicated hardware, and can deliver your solution from hardware ‘fully dedicated to your use’, you can continue to leverage Volume Licensing inclusive of Windows Server under the self-hosted ISV exception for your end-customer.